mbevand/silentarmy/README.md

 Official site: https://github.com/mbevand/silentarmy

-SILENTARMY is a [Zcash](https://z.cash) miner for Linux written in OpenCL with multi-GPU support.
-The [Stratum](https://github.com/str4d/zips/blob/77-zip-stratum/drafts/str4d-stratum/draft1.rst) protocol is implemented for connecting to mining pools.
-It runs on AMD GPUs, Nvidia GPUs, and other OpenCL devices such as Xeon Phi, Intel GPUs, and through OpenCL CPU drivers.
+SILENTARMY is a free open source [Zcash](https://z.cash) miner for Linux with multi-GPU and [Stratum](https://github.com/str4d/zips/blob/77-zip-stratum/drafts/str4d-stratum/draft1.rst) support.
+It is written in OpenCL and has been tested on AMD/Nvidia/Intel GPUs, Xeon Phi, and more.

 After compiling SILENTARMY, list the available OpenCL devices: